GTPB/PPB18/index.md

 + parsing common file formats (Uniprot, GenBank, PDB, BLAST) with Biopython
 + ways to find and correct program errors

 The course will be highly interactive and the students will continuously put theory into practice while learning.
-By the end of the course, the participants will have a good understanding of Python basics and will have acquired the skills to manage any type of bioinformatics database record and to run applications from scripts.
-Basic Unix/Linux skills will be provided at the beginning of the course.

 ### Target Audience
 End-users of bioinformatics databases and tools that need to manage large files and/or a large number of files and aim at developing hands-on capabilities for their analysis by writing their own or adapting somebody else's scripts in an autonomous way.